colah/ByronTrialNotes/README.md

 What's Been Happening in the Trial?
 -----------------------------------

-Byron's trial is over and we are waiting for a verdict, expected on May 17 or 18 (postponed from April 23rd).
+Byron's trial is over and we are waiting for a verdict, expected on May 15 (postponed from April 23rd).
 You can see what happened by checking out the [day by day description](https://github.com/colah/ByronTrialNotes/blob/master/days.md) of Byron's trial.

 Regarding the Notes
 -------------------